 Kobold Press does not hold a license to use copyrighted material from the Forgotten Realms, Golarion, and other campaign settings.
 Kobold Press won’t (and can’t) publish official game material for them.
 We can and do publish official material for the Midgard Campaign Setting, but we also publish generic supplements like Trapsmith or Monsters of Sin.

 Requested Manuscripts: Length and Formatting

 If your query is accepted, you’ll be given a deadline and wordcount, and for print or PDF projects, a contract.
 Submit the final material as a Word or RTF attachment with minimal formatting (no weird fonts, columns, or similar nonsense).
 Include your name, address, and the total wordcount on the manuscript.
 Also, use page numbers.
 Allow 1 inch margins and at least 10 point type.

 Pathfinder RPG monsters should be formatted using the Paizo style, as shown in any recent Pathfinder adventure.
 13th Age materials should follow the style presented in those rules.

 Check your manuscript for spelling and grammar, as well as for rules consistency.
 If you include material from a d20 or Open source, note this in your cover email and in the manuscript.

 Rates and payment varies depending on the press’s ability to pay.
 However, we hold to a strict minimum payment of 1 cent a word for all PDF and printed material; Web content is typically unpaid.

 Depending on the article, Kobold Press acquires all rights or first worldwide rights.
 For first rights, this means that all rights revert to you after publication.
-All Midgard-related articles are all-rights-only to allow for free development of the shared world without legal obstacles.
+All Midgard-related articles are acquired as all-rights to allow for free development of the setting without legal obstacles.